Carlosgd-freitas/Carlosgd-freitas/README.md

 My name is Carlos, and i'm currently a Computer Science undergraduate at Universidade Federal de Ouro Preto.

-- 💻 Backend Developer
+- ⚙️ Data Engineering
-- ⚙️ Deep Learning
+- 🤖 Deep Learning
 - 🔭 Looking foward to learn about any languages, frameworks and other technologies that I'm not familiar with

 ---